Teoroo-CMC/PiNN/docs/usage/datasets.md

 ## Custom format

-To be able to shuffle and split the dataset, PiNN require the dataset to be represented as a list of datums.
+To be able to shuffle and split the dataset, PiNN require the dataset to be represented as a list of data.
 In the simplest case, the dataset could be a list of structure files, each contains one structure and label (or a sample).
 PiNN provides a `list_loader` decorator which turns a function reading a single sample into a function that transform a list of samples into a dataset.
+For
-For example:
+example:

 ```Python
 from pinn.io import list_loader